andrewchambers/janetsh/README.md

 to give janet the familiar sh syntax.
 You can escape this implicit macro by prefixing a line with '(' which reverts to regular janet mode.

-Technically janetsh can be used as a plain janet library, but some care is required as the library deals with some global resources such as signal handlers and terminals which cannot be shared within a program.
+Janetsh can also be used for scripting, in which case it acts a small job control runtime and launcher for janet programs.

 # Project Status and Donations